joarreola/ETAMessages/README.md

   	calls locationManager()

   	Post-Review Updates:
   	- Update uploadToIcloud() to take in whenDone closure, and to call back with result whenDone(result).
+    - Update checkRemote() to take in mapView, EtaAdapter, and display parameters for use in the pollRemoteUser.fetchRemote() closure.

   - MessagesViewController.swift
     Manages the UI implemented in IBACtion functions enable() and poll().